satansdeer/satansdeer.github.com/src/pages/posts/starting-with-jsx/index.md

 You'll see that all the JSX expressions become just calls to `React.createElement`.
 This method takes three attributes.
 First goes kind of the element you are going to create.
 It will be string if you create html elements, like `<h1 />`, `<div />` or `<p />`.
 Otherwise it will be reference to your custom component.

 Next goes list of attributes passed to the element.
 It is a simple Javascript object.
-It's also a reason why the attributes passed to JSX should be camelCased.
+It's also a reason why the attributes passed to JSX should be `camelCased`.

 And the last attribute is children of this element.